How do I check the legal status of a car when I buy it?

 In practice, however, a situation may arise where a car has been sold, execution has been commenced immediately thereafter, but the car has not yet been registered in the vehicle register.
 It is necessary to involve the parties involved and their communication with the bailiff in order to clarify everything and avoid the seizure of the purchased car.

-Another trap can be when the seller is guaranteeing a loan or credit with their car.
+Another trap can be when the seller guarantees a loan or credit with their car.
 This is because such a thing cannot usually be officially detected.
-If the seller is guided by dishonest intentions and wants to conceal this fact from you, you may again face a bailiff making a claim on the car in the future.
+If the seller is guided by dishonest intentions and wants to conceal this fact from you, you may again face a bailiff claiming the car in the future.

 What other legal documents will you use when selling the car?
 The basis is always a contract of sale prepared or at least checked by a lawyer.
 This will protect your rights and minimise legal risks.
 Another necessary document is a power of attorney to sell the car.
 It should include identification of the principal and attorney-in-fact, a specification of what the attorney-in-fact is authorized to do under the power of attorney, and a specification of the vehicle.
 You can limit the power of attorney to represent a person to transfer a car to a specific time period and location, but it always expires when the act is performed, in this case, the moment the vehicle is transferred.